slcs-jsc/jurassic/projects/examples/README.md

 *Simulated zenith-viewing brightness temperatures at 792 and 832 cm<sup>-1</sup>
 across the angular scan.*

-The brightness-temperature curves are approximately symmetric around the vertical view because opposite viewing directions traverse equivalent model atmospheres.
-Toward more oblique angles, the atmospheric path length and optical depth increase, enhancing the contribution of the lower atmosphere; the resulting brightness-temperature changes and decreasing transmittance are physically expected.
+The brightness temperature curves are approximately symmetric around the vertical view because opposite viewing directions traverse equivalent model atmospheres.
+Toward more oblique angles, the atmospheric path length and optical depth increase, enhancing the contribution of the lower atmosphere; the resulting brightness temperature changes and decreasing transmittance are physically expected.

 ![Zenith temperature kernel at 792 cm-1](zenith/plot_kernel_temperature_792.0000.png)